Pamantasan ng Lungsod ng Maynila: Alumni

-PLMayers in academia and research include business management guru Dr. Conrado E. Iñigo, Jr., nurse-educator and author Dr. Carlito Balita, Division of City Schools-Manila Superintendent Dr. María Luisa Quiñones, immunology expert and first Filipino cosmonaut–doctor Dr. Senen A. Reyes, and others.
+PLM alumni in academia and research include business management guru Conrado E. Iñigo, Jr., nurse-educator and author Carlito Balita, Division of City Schools – Manila Superintendent María Luisa Quiñones, immunology expert and first Filipino cosmonaut-doctor Senen A. Reyes, and others.

+On the global stage, PLM has produced a Pulitzer Prize winner, Manuel Mogato.

 In popular culture

-The PLM has served as the alma mater for a number of fictional characters of internationally acclaimed films, including Alessandra de Rossi's fictional persona in Mga Munting Tinig, and Nora Aunor's role as Claudia in Care Home: The Movie.
-In 2007, the now-defunct teen-oriented show Click put on a reality show dubbed as CLICK Barkada Hunt, which involved the different love teams who had to undergo various challenges.
-In one of the challenges, they posed as professors of the PLM.
+PLM has served as the alma mater for a number of fictional characters of internationally acclaimed films, including Alessandra De Rossi's fictional persona in Mga Munting Tinig and Nora Aunor's role as Claudia in Care Home: The Movie.
+In 2007, the now-defunct teen-orientated show Click put on a reality show dubbed Click Barkada Hunt, which involved the different love teams who had to undergo various challenges.
+In one of the challenges, they posed as professors of PLM.
 In the 2022 GMA television series Maria Clara at Ibarra, Barbie Forteza plays the role of Maria Clara "Klay" Infantes, a nursing student from PLM who later finds herself transported into the world of Noli Me Tángere and El filibusterismo.